 Leader: Elaine Fisher

 Arts and Crafts

 Members bring their own materials to work on their art or craft project.
 Projects are only limited by space because we meet in members’ homes (when possible outside); therefore no large projects or easels, please.
 Our members work on sketching, small-scale painting, creating holiday cards and wrapping paper, knitting, crocheting, origami, jewelry creation, needlepoint, and coloring books.
 We have lively conversation and share knowledge about art supplies and methods.
 When safe to meet again, we will go back to our schedule of the 3rd Friday, 1:30 to 3:30 p.m.
 Cookies and their crumbs will be welcome.

 Members of the Arts and Crafts Section decided to commemorate the FWC Centennial with their own MADE of 100 projects.
 Follow this link to see all contributed images and detailed descriptions by their creators.

 Our group is comprised of both knitters and crocheters.
-We meet informally in members’ homes from September through June on the 2nd and 4th Thursday of the month, from 1:00 to 3:00 p.m.
+We meet informally in members’ homes or in library meeting rooms from September through June on the 2nd and 4th Thursday of the month, from 1:00 to 3:00 p.m.
+We sometimes meet on Zoom.
 All skill levels are represented in our group.
 Those interested in learning to knit are welcome as well.
 Our main focus is on individual projects while sharing skills and techniques.
 A field trip to a local yarn store is usually made during the year.